annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_wdl.md

 To set it up on a high computing system, it is a bit more involved and requires to install [cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/).

-Cromwell is set up to work well on the cloud (e.g., pipelines from the Broad Institute largelt use WDL / cromwell / Terra), but it is a bit more complicated to set up on non-cloud high perfomance computing systems like the Garvan's HPC.
+Cromwell is set up to work well on the cloud (_e.g._, pipelines from the [Broad Institute](https://www.broadinstitute.org/) largely use WDL / cromwell / Terra), but it is a bit more complicated to set up on non-cloud high perfomance computing systems like the Garvan's HPC.

 ##### Cromwell
 First, download/install cromwell (instructions [here](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/)) from [here](https://github.com/broadinstitute/cromwell/releases/tag/80).